kubernetes/examples/cassandra/README.md

 * Have a supported Kubernetes Cluster running

-Read the [getting started guides](https://kubernetes.io/docs/docs/setup/pick-right-solution/) if you don’t already have a cluster.
+**Note:** Please read the [getting started guides](https://kubernetes.io/docs/docs/setup/pick-right-solution/) if you do not already have a cluster.

 ### Additional Minikube Setup Instructions